 As you decide to try a few meatless meals a week, consider that going organic vegan has the least environmental impact.
 It is also important to know that beef is the meat that has the highest impact.
 Here is another convincing statistic provided by the FAO.
 With one hectare of land, a farmer can feed up to 30 people people on a vegan diet throughout the year.
 Comparatively, only 5-10 people if the same area is used for the production of eggs, milk and/or meat.

 If you are not ready to give up meat, don’t worry; you can just commit to adding a meatless day or two to your diet each week- like Meatless Monday!
 As you experiment with new recipes you may find that giving up meat can be tastier than you thought!
-On that note, I’d like to share a few ideas for Meatless Monday with you below.
+On that note, I’d like to share a few Meatless Monday ideas with you below.